SimonPadbury/baselayer-3/_src/typography.md

 ## The long-lead utility class

-Intended for long-read essays, articles and blog posts, the `t-long-read` utility class (used on a wrapping element around your article content) will enlarge all text, including headings, depending on how much width is available.
+Intended for long-read essays, articles and blog posts, the `t-long-read` utility class (used on a wrapping element around your article content) will enlarge all text, including any headings, depending on how much width is available.

 The base font size is expanded to 125% over the middle range — for container widths 640px to 1280px (i.e. same as the `sm` to `md` default breakpoints).
-Starting from 1rem (16px), this expands the base sext size to 20px.
+Starting from 1rem (16px), this expands the base sext size to 24px.
 This `clamp()` has been calculated using Petter Walbø Johnsgård’s [Font-size Clamp Generator](https://clamp.font-size.app/).

 The default behavior of `t-long-read` is to be responsive to viewport width using the viewport width unit, `vw`.
 But the same `t-long-read` utility class _if used inside a `container`_ (see [container query powered layouts](/baselayer-3/layout/#container-query-powered-layouts)) will ramp up using the container query inline width unit, `cqi`.